Business debt consolidation is the process of combining multiple debts into one loan.

 4. Determine Your Qualifications

-As with any other loan, each lender’s requirements for a debt consolidation loan will vary.
+As with any other loan, each lender will have different requirements for a debt consolidation loan.
 However, there are a few universal qualifications that you can be confident in before applying.

 These basic elements include: